kogai/k9bookshelf/contents/products/language-implementation-patterns-create-your-own-domain-specific-and-general-programming-languages.md

 ## 出版社より

 Learn to build configuration file readers, data readers, model-driven code generators, source-to-source translators, source analyzers, and interpreters.
-You don't need a background in computer science--ANTLR creator Terence Parr demystifies language implementation by breaking it down into the most common design patterns.
-Pattern by pattern, you'll learn the key skills you need to implement your own computer languages.
+You don’t need a background in computer science–ANTLR creator Terence Parr demystifies language implementation by breaking it down into the most common design patterns.
+Pattern by pattern, you’ll learn the key skills you need to implement your own computer languages.

 Knowing how to create domain-specific languages (DSLs) can give you a huge productivity boost.
 Instead of writing code in a general-purpose programming language, you can first build a custom language tailored to make you efficient in a particular domain.